2dof/esp_control/Examples/README.md

 mv_tune(MVR)
 ```

-Next we perform a PID tunung, as example rwo method are presented: a standard step responce (Ziegler-Nichols method) and
+Next we perform a PID tuning, as example two method are presented: a standard step responce (Ziegler-Nichols method) and
-Tuning based on IMC (internal Model Control) , note that IMC is for 2-dof controller (i.e D action is calcupated not for
+tuning based on IMC (internal Model Control) , note that IMC is for 2-dof controller (i.e D-action is calculated not for
-error = sp - pv but for -y value), and we use standard error = sp - pv for D calculation.
+error = sp - pv but for -y value - we use standard error = sp - pv for D-calculation).
-After callind ```isa_tune(PID)``` we set selectors for anti-windup (Awsel) and PI/PID select control - We will change selectors
+After calling ```isa_tune(PID)``` we set selectors for anti-windup (Awsel) and PI/PID select control - We will change selectors
-for testing or setup.
+for testing our setup.

 ``` Python
 #4 - pid tuning